issavejdani/sa-clone-project/README.md

 ![enter image description here](https://user-images.githubusercontent.com/10261553/207838145-3e79c971-2c8e-4d73-a45e-1ceda3ad2533.png)

-Once you've finished cloning, you see a notification, including the name of the new project, indicating that the project was successfully created.
+Once you've finished cloning, you will see a notification on the bottom left of the page, indicating that you've successfully cloned the project.

 ## Things to consider